chr15m/bugout-practical-decentralization/README.md

 Jewellery is a store of value that you can literally carry around with you.
 No trusted third party is required in order for you to carry jewellery and like cash you can exchange it for other goods and serivces.

 Cars and houses are secured by a key you hold.
-You don't require anything other than the key and a tank of petrol to drive anywhere with your car.
-Nick has another great essay about cars and space ships called "Gas stations grant real options" which also hints at some advantages of having systems with many options.
-The ability to choose whatever petrol station you is a sort of decentralization.
+You don't need anything other than the key and a tank of petrol to drive.
 As Szabo points out, even putting locks on your doors is a sensible form of trust minimisation.

 Personal computers at the start of the computing revolution were seen by the inventors as this thing that could be completely owned by the user.
 The owner could learn how to build them, write the code for them, everything, and so no trusted third party was required to run your computer.
 That was a great model of computing.